 Don’t make the problem worse by trying to fix it on your own.
 Instead, talk to a JES professional and learn more about the potential fixes that an expert can help you with.

-Frequently Asked Questions About the Causes of a Crack in a Foundation Wall
+Causes of a Crack in a Foundation Wall

 If you worry that you’re experiencing foundation cracks because of something wrong you did personally, it’s important to remember that foundation cracks can happen through no fault of the homeowner.
 The formation of cracks in your foundation should spur you to contact a foundation repair expert to learn more about your options.